MP Estate Planning UK

 Key advantages of shared responsibility include:

-• Enhanced collaboration and communication among attorneys
+• Enhanced collaboration and communication among family members acting as attorneys

 Enhanced Oversight